costaivo/PuzzleWorld/README.md

 PuzzleWorld
 ===========

-Contains a list of Popular Algorithms
+Contains a list of Popular Algorithms & its solutions